chikaodi-edith/SOC-Projects/Digital-Forensics-Investigation/README.md

 four tasks.
 The `Screenshots` folder contains supporting evidence.

-**Note:** All investigations were conducted using simulated/training evidence files (TryHackMe rooms and course-provided disk/memory images).
+**Note:** All investigations were conducted using simulated/training evidence files (disk images, memory dumps, and course-provided scenarios).
 No real personal or organizational data is involved.